 - Best Podcasting Mixer 2018 (The Right One For Your Podcast)

 Building your own recording studio at home can be fun and exciting.
 It can also be costly.
 Maximize your resources by focusing on the things that truly matter.
 Whatever you do, do not compromise on the quality of your microphone.
-This piece of equipment will have the greatest influence on the listening experience of the audience.
+The best podcasting microphone will have the greatest influence on the listening experience of the podcast audience.
 If you do not have much funding, then start with a USB mic from a trusted brand that can be plugged directly into a computer.
-You can slowly upgrade your podcasting gear as you extend your reach and gain more technical knowhow.
+You can slowly upgrade your top podcasting gear as you extend your reach and gain more technical know how.
+Now you know which should be the best podcasting microphone for you – condenser or otherwise.